roblarsen/cdn-test/README.md

 https://github.com/h5bp/html5-boilerplate/pull/1327

-Clone the repo, deploy it on your web server and then test with jsperf from any browser/geographical combination you like.
+Clone the repo, deploy it on your web server and then test with jsperf (10 runs) from any browser/geographical combination you like.

 Results go here: